Extending Partial Representations of Proper and Unit Interval Graphs: Extending Proper Interval Representations

 \begin{lemma}[Roberts] A graph is a proper interval graph if and only if there exists a linear ordering $v_1 \wlt v_2 \wlt \cdots \wlt v_n$ of its vertices such that the closed neighborhood of every vertex is consecutive. \end{lemma}

-This linear order $\wlt$ is the left-to-right order of the intervals on the real line in some representation.
-In each representation, the order of the left endpoints is exactly the same as the order of the right endpoints, and this order is $\wlt$.
-This makes recognition much simpler.
-For example of $\wlt$, see Figure~\ref{example_ordering}.
+This linear order $\wlt$ corresponds to the left-to-right order of the intervals on the real line in some proper interval representation of the graph.
+In each representation, the order of the left endpoints is exactly the same as the order of the right endpoints, and this order satisfies the condition of Lemma~\ref{pint_characterization}.
+For an example of $\wlt$, see Figure~\ref{example_ordering}.

-How many different orderings $\wlt$ may a proper interval graph admit?
-Possibly many but all of them have a very simple structure.
-Vertices $u$ and $v$ are called \emph{indistinguishable} if $N[u] = N[v]$.
-The vertices of $G$ can be partitioned into \emph{groups} of (pairwise) indistinguishable vertices.
-Note that indistinguishable vertices may be represented by the same intervals (and this is actually true for general intersection representations).
+How many different orderings $\wlt$ can a proper interval graph admit?
+In the case of a general unpruned graph possibly many, but all of them have a very simple structure.
 In Figure~\ref{example_ordering}, the graph contains two groups $\{v_1,v_2,v_3\}$ and $\{v_6,v_7\}$.
-The vertices of each group appear consecutively in the ordering $\wlt$ and may be reordered arbitrarily.
+The vertices of each group have to appear consecutively in the ordering $\wlt$ and may be reordered arbitrarily.
 Deng et al.~\cite{deng} proved the following:

-\begin{lemma}[Deng et al.] For a connected proper interval graph, the ordering $\wlt$ satisfying the condition of Lemma~\ref{pint_characterization} is uniquely determined up to local reordering of groups and complete reversal. \end{lemma} This lemma is key for partial representation extension of proper interval graphs.
+\begin{lemma}[Deng et al.] For a connected (unpruned) proper interval graph, the ordering $\wlt$ satisfying the condition of Lemma~\ref{pint_characterization} is uniquely determined up to local reordering of groups of indistinguishable vertices and complete reversal. \end{lemma}

+This lemma is key for partial representation extension of proper interval graphs.
 Essentially, we just have to deal with a unique ordering (and its reversal) and match the partial representation on it.
+Notice that in a pruned graph, if two vertices are indistinguishable, then their order is prescribed by the partial representation.

 We want to construct a partial ordering $<$ which is a simple representation of all orderings $\wlt$ from Lemma~\ref{pint_characterization}.
 There exists a proper interval representation with an ordering $\wlt$ if and only if $\wlt$ extends either $<$ or its reversal.
 According to Lemma~\ref{pint_ordering}, $<$ can be constructed by taking an arbitrary ordering $\wlt$ and making indistinguishable vertices incomparable.
-For graph in Figure~\ref{example_ordering}, we get
+For the graph in Figure~\ref{example_ordering}, we get

 where groups of indistinguishable vertices are put in brackets.
 This ordering is unique up to reversal and can be constructed in time $\O(n+m)$~\cite{uint_corneil}.